zetavg/chromium-website/site/developers/design-documents/profile-architecture/index.md

 With that in mind, let's look at how dependency management works.
 There is a single `BrowserContextDependencyManager` singleton, which is what is alerted to `Profile` creation and destruction.
-A BCKSF will register and unregister itself with the BrowserContextDependencyManager.
+All constructors of PKSF register and unregister themselves with the `BrowserContextDependencyManager` automatically.
 The job of the `BrowserContextDependencyManager` is to make sure that individual services are created and destroyed in a safe ordering.

 Consider the case of these three service factories:

 ```
 AlphaServiceFactory::AlphaServiceFactory()
-    : BrowserContextKeyedServiceFactory(
-          "AlphaService",
-          BrowserContextDependencyManager::GetInstance()) {}
+    : ProfileKeyedServiceFactory("AlphaService") {}

 BetaServiceFactory::BetaServiceFactory()
-    : BrowserContextKeyedServiceFactory(
-          "BetaService",
-          BrowserContextDependencyManager::GetInstance()) {
+    : ProfileKeyedServiceFactory("BetaService") {
   DependsOn(AlphaServiceFactory::GetInstance());
 }

 GammaServiceFactory::GammaServiceFactory()
-    : BrowserContextKeyedServiceFactory(
-          "GammaService",
-          BrowserContextDependencyManager::GetInstance()) {
+    : ProfileKeyedServiceFactory("GammaService") {
   DependsOn(BetaServiceFactory::GetInstance());
 }
 ```